Wrestling

 By Scott Sullivan

-From The Six Building Blocks Of Successful Wrestling — part of the Jon Trenge's Complete Wrestling System
+From How To Dominate From The Clinch — part of the Jon Trenge's Complete Wrestling System

-For more takedown entries including arm drags, singles, and doubles, check out our complete wrestling takedowns guide.
+For more wrestling takedown entries and chain attacks, check out our wrestling takedowns fundamentals guide.
 Get the full system in Jon Trenge's Complete Wrestling System.

 CONTINUE YOUR TRAINING